Local Government 101

 What's the Difference?
 Public Meeting, Public Hearing, Regular Meeting, Special Meeting, Closed Session...

 The California Brown Act requires that meetings of "legislative bodies" of local public agencies be open and public.
 More on the "transparency" part of the Brown Act below; but one of the key parts of the Brown Act is what constitutes a "legislative body".
-For the purposes of the Law, a legislative body is the governing body and any other local body created by that body.
+For the purposes of the Law, a legislative body is the governing body and any other local body expressly created by that body.
 For example, in addition to the City Council, other Atherton "legislative bodies" are the Planning Commission, Town Committees, and Standing Committees of the City Council.
-Standing Committees are committees that have a continuing subject matter; or have a fixed meeting schedule; or is create by an action of the City Council; or meets with members of the public who become part of their committee.
-Ad Hoc Subcommittees of the City Council or other legislative bodies are not legislative bodies for the purposes of the Brown Act and open meeting laws.
-Ad Hoc Subcommittee have a discrete defined task, are of limited duration, and constitute less than a quorum of the body.
+Standing Committees are committees that have a continuing subject matter; or have a fixed meeting schedule; or are created by a formal action of the City Council; or meets with members of the public who become part of their committee.
+Ad Hoc Subcommittees of the City Council are not legislative bodies for the purposes of the Brown Act and open meeting laws.
+Ad Hoc Subcommittees have a discrete defined task, are of limited duration, and constitute less than a quorum of the body.

 Regular Meetings are meetings that are set by formal action of the Council.
 The City Council adopts an Ordinance that sets the regular meeting location (80 Fair Oaks Lane) and adopts a Resolution that prescribes the time and day of Regular Meetings (6 pm on 3rd Wednesdays).
 Regular Meetings are typically where normal business of the City Council is transacted and the Brown Act requires that Agendas for these meetings be published (online and at City Hall) 72 hours in advance of the meeting.